 C-1206-2: Benchmark 1B—Supported Employment Service Plan (SESP)—Part 1

+The SESP-1 meeting to develop the Supported Employment Service Plan may be conducted remotely.
+The customer and, as appropriate, the customer's representative must be in attendance of the SESP-1 meeting.
 Refer to VR-SFP 18.5 Benchmark 1B: Supported Employment Services Plan—1 for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 1B.

 For Benchmark 1B, the VR counselor: